youngcut/odoo/README.md

 - Show daily earnings: Shows daily earning at the right corner of point of sales.
 - Show price: Shows purchase price on product.
 (By hovering/tybing at the pricetag)
-- Sort by Bestsellers: This addon will sort products by bestsellers in point of sales.
+- Sort by Bestsellers: This addon will sort products by bestsellers in point of sales!